Decentralised possibilistic inference with applications to target tracking: Simulations

 \section{Simulations}

+In this section, we demonstrate the efficacy of the proposed approach in comparison to baselines.
+In Section~\ref{sec:perf_standard}, we consider a conventional tracking scenario, whereas in Section~\ref{sec:perf_weak}, we consider sensors which individually cannot observe the 2D position of the target.
+This scenario is particularly challenging for probabilistic representations as it requires non-informative densities over the unobserved dimensions, which is more naturally captured by possibilistic representations.
+We compare the performances of different methods by quantifying the error in their target number estimate, localisation, and OSPA with respect to the ground truth.
+We also compare the posterior uncertainties to the “oracle” centralised probabilistic baseline by their entropy.
+While the primary analysis assumes known parameters, we demonstrate the robustness of the proposed approach to parameter uncertainty (partially-known probability of detection) in Appendix C.

-We consider simulations designed using the units of the international system.
-Specifically, we consider $K$ time steps of duration $\Delta = {\,} $\SI{1 }{\second}, where targets evolve according to a nearly-constant velocity model in the 2-dimensional Euclidean plane, i.e.\ $X_k = G X_{k-1} + U_k$ with $U_k \sim \mathrm{N}(0, Q)$ independently for any $k$, where
+We consider simulations designed using the units of the international system, which allows for making these units implicit.
+Specifically, we consider $K = 25$ time steps of duration $\Delta = 1$, where targets evolve in the state space $S = \mathbb{R}^4$ according to a nearly-constant velocity model in the 2-dimensional Euclidean plane, i.e.\ $X_k = G X_{k-1} + U_k$ with $U_k \sim \mathrm{N}(0, Q)$ independently for any $k$, where